Capital Region Denmark Travel Guide

 Cozy cafes, intimate restaurants, friendly pubs.

-Cycling, harbor swimming, parks and gardens.
+Cycling, harbor swimming, green spaces and gardens.

 Tivoli Gardens, Copenhagen Zoo, Experimentarium.